Combinatorics of Double Grothendieck Polynomials: Single Grothendieck Polynomials

-Then $P_{17}$ and $Q_{17}$ are computed as follows.
-First the $3$ is inserted into row one of $P_{16}$. $3$ replaces $4$ in this row and $4$ is sent to be inserted into row two.
-When $4$ is inserted into row two, since a $4$ already appears in row two this row does not change and the number to the right of the $4$ in row two, which is $6$, will be inserted into row three.
-When $6$ is inserted into row three it does not replace the $7$ with itself because the number above this $7$ in row two is not less than $6$ (it is $6$).
-Thus row three remains unchanged and the number $7$ is inserted into row four.
-Row four ends in $7$ itself so the inserted $7$ is disappeared.
-Finally the $17$ is added to the recording tableau not in the box, $b$, at the end of row four but to the box $b'$ at the bottom of the column containing $b$.
+\begin{enumerate} \item First the $3$ is inserted into row one of $P_{11}$. $3$ replaces $4$ in this row and $4$ is sent to be inserted into row two. \item $4$ is inserted into row two.
+Since a $4$ already appears in row two this row does not change and the number to the right of the $4$ in row two, which is $6$, will be inserted into row three. \item When $6$ is inserted into row three it would replace the $7$ with itself except that the number above this $7$ in row two is not less than $6$ (it is $6$).
+Thus row three remains unchanged and the $7$ is inserted into row four. \item Row four ends in $7$ itself so the inserted $7$ is disappeared. \end{enumerate}

+To form the recording tableau an $11$ is added not in the box, $b$, at the end of row four but to the box $b'$ at the bottom of the column containing $b$.
 All in all the only changes are in the first row of the insertion tableau and the fifth row of the recording tableau and the result is:

 \end{example}